 The example assumes the value of the investment remains at £100,000 throughout the year.
 If this value changes, the charge will change accordingly, since it's worked out on a daily basis.

 You need to make sure there is enough money in the cash account to cover our charges.
 If there isn’t enough money in your cash account we will automatically take the money from across your investments.
 For certain investments, we will not do this and we will contact you to make suitable arrangements for payment by you.
+For full details, please read the terms and conditions.

 We’ll give you 30 days’ notice if we have to change our standard Aviva charge.